Aphasia impacts everyone.

 - Reduce background noise – turn off radio, TV and be aware of noisy backgrounds

-Getting your loved one home from hospital may be the first hurdle after a stroke or illness.
-Establishing a new routine and finding out about activities that can help to rebuild your lives maybe the next step.
-Find out about other events in the area and support in the area.
+Getting home from hospital may be the first hurdle for families after a stroke or illness.
+Establishing a new routine and finding out about activities that can help to rebuild your lives may be the next step.
+Find out about other support in the area.

 “I believe it’s all about being active and gaining confidence.
 To be able to go to clubs, societies, gym, sports groups, Even just to pop into town on his own and buy a latte is absolutely invaluable.
 While not able to work, having tasks, chores and people to meet all add to growing in confidence and having a purpose.”